ufjschool/ob-s14/drafts/first/abelman.md

 "Basically I wrote it while I was in the hospital -- the first six episodes."

-the first six was basically mania to being on TV. the second six was coming out of depression.
-I didn’t really see it coming.
+The first six were basically mania to being on TV.
+The second six were focused on Brody coming out of depression.

+"I didn’t really see it coming.
 It was bad.
 It was a number of factors that went into that: medication, moving to Hollywood.
 I just didn’t see it coming, so it really threw me for a loop.
 So my thing was why don’t we make it going from depression to doing my half hour special.
-Instead of doing Conan, now I’ve raised the stakes.
+Instead of doing Conan, now I’ve raised the stakes."

-I always wanted the show to be behind the scenes, to break that wall down.
+"I always wanted the show to be behind the scenes, to break that wall down."

+Being an inspiration to others was never his intention.
+He said he never went out of his way to do so.
+"I never said this is going to inspire people, this is going to change the world.
+This needs to be said.
+I need to make a public service announcement."
+While he was glad he was an inspiration for some, his focus was on his comedy.

 “It was more about me being honest and being funny.
 I wanted to be funny, and I wanted to be real.
-Funny and real.
-I did not go out of my way to inspire people.
-I never said this is going to inspire people, this is going to change the world.
-This needs to be said.
-I need to make a public service announcement.
-That wasn’t my intention.
-I’m glad I inspire people.
+Funny and real."

-The most feedback is the mental side, family members being sick and anger issues
+The most feedback is about mental issues, family members being sick and anger issues.
+He had no idea his story would effect others.
+What strikes viewers most is his positive energy despite his obstacles.
-	not his intention but he accepts it and understands where the inspiration comes from

-Intention was just to be real

-Surprised him “I didn’t realize it would affect people.

-What strikes viewers most is his positive energy.
 He exclaims his little catchphrases like "Enjoy it!"
 "Push and believe."
-It's his way of keeping the audience engaged.
+It's his way of keeping the audience engaged -- not to INSPIRE others.

 His focus on positive energy started in college.
 While playing baseball at Arizona State University, he learned about visualization and positive thoughts.

-From sports:
-You can’t blame others.
-Life is unfair, and it’s not healthy being negative, especially out here in Los Angeles, in Hollywood.
-A lot of these jobs are based off being a nice guy, bringing people up.

-After college, he moved to Seattle where he did ------ with TAYNA, a -------.
+As an athlete, he learned you can't blame others, life is unfair, and it's not healthy to be negative.
+After graduating, he moved to Seattle where he did public-access TV show with Teina Manu, a -------.

 "He taught me, ‘Hey!
 Be nice!
 Be happy!”
 So that kind of, not validated, maybe it did, my college thing.
-I just applied what I had learned in college into comedy and what I learned in baseball then it took someone to be like ‘Hey!
+I just applied what I had learned in college into comedy and what I learned in baseball, then it took someone to be like, ‘Hey!
 I’m like that, too.’
 I started being positive."

+Having that positive energy was crucial to his recovery after his stint in the psych ward.
+Knowing it helped him in the past, he knew had to focus on the positive to be himself anymore.
+However, now it was no longer part of his act.

-“I had an issue with my medication.
-I was all revved up.
-I was excited about the show coming out.
-Maybe too much positive energy, who know?
-So I kind of went off the rails a little bit.
-Then when I came back, I had to focus on the positive.
-I kind of had to get myself out of this hole.
-It wasn’t like oh I’m a nice guy positive energy.
-I really needed positive energy to get me out of the hole, and I just knew that that kind of stuff works.
+"I kind of had to get myself out of this hole.
+It wasn’t like, 'Oh, I’m a nice guy, positive energy.'
+I really needed positive energy to get me out of the hole.
 I just learned that by generating that energy that good stuff can happen.
 Good things started to happen.
-I put certain emotions out in the universe and good things happened again.”
+I put certain emotions out in the universe, and good things happened again.”

+His show TKTKTKTKTK

 I don’t want to be known for the rest of my life as Mr. Positive Energy.